 Everyone reads about the technological safety advances for automobiles.
-Car accidents become less likely everyday.
+Car accidents become less likely every day.
 Four states, one of which is Florida, have passed laws allowing driverless cars on the roads.
-Cars are increasingly coming equipped with forward collision warning, blind spot detection, lane departure warning, lane departure prevention, autobraking, adaptive headlights and adaptive cruise control.
+Cars are increasingly coming equipped with forward collision warning, blind spot detection, lane departure warning, lane departure prevention, autobraking, adaptive headlights, and adaptive cruise control.
 All the safety features in the world, but motorcycles do not even have to come equipped with anti-lock brakes.
 Why?
 One biking couple has posed the question to Harley-Davidson in the form of a lawsuit.

 Jones v.
 Harley-Davidson

 According to the complaint, Mark Jones was driving and his wife was the passenger on their 2012 Harley-Davidson Electra Glide Classic.
 The negligent driver of a car cut into the Jones’ lane forcing Mark to make an emergency stop.
-The wheels of the bike locked up causing a fishtail which flung Jones and his wife for a significant distance.
-Both Mark and his wife, Pamela, suffered skull fractures, brain injuries and other broken bones.
+The wheels of the bike locked up causing a fishtail that flung Jones and his wife for a significant distance.
+Both Mark and his wife, Pamela, suffered skull fractures, brain injuries, and other broken bones.

 Should Anti-Lock Brakes be Required on All Motorcycles?

-Why Riders are Resistant to ABS
+Why Riders Are Resistant to ABS

 It makes for lazy, less qualified riders.
 Riders with ABS should still learn how to properly brake a motorcycle with the correct amount of braking control in the front and rear wheels.
 The argument by the riders resistant to ABS being installed on motorcycles is that new riders will learn on bikes with the ABS technology and will not learn how to properly brake their motorcycle.